We are Eat Club

 How can making a group meal give young people special access to the collection of the London Transport Museum and help them explore the theme of travel?
 By David Thomson, Eat Club Special Projects Lead In October 2022 Eat Club hosted a special meal for a group of...

-If you are searching for exciting ways to change your career and make a difference to the lives of young people - this good chef job might be for you!
-We are looking for skilled cooks/chefs passionate about food and improving the life-chances of disadvantaged young...
+If you are a skilled chef searching for exciting ways to change your career and teach the next generation of young Londoners how to cook - this job might be for you!
+We are Eat Club, a youth charity, and we are always on the look out for skilled chefs to make a...

 Your donations to Eat Club directly go to support our work